Human-Centered AI · NIST CAISI · Schmidt Sciences HAVI · Kenyon AI CoLab

 Educator & field co-founder

-Co-founder of the world's first interdisciplinary humane-studies program operationalizing the liberal arts with ML/AI, continuous since 2016.
+Co-founder of an early interdisciplinary humane-studies program operationalizing the liberal arts with ML/AI, continuous since 2016.

 Connecting the people who build the future